usaputrA/Club-Recommendation-System/README.md

 # Club-Recommendation-System
 Clubs that a person may be interested in joining will be recommended by the program, based on the scoring system described below, which is a club recommendation system for a social network.

+For further program, kindly check out `club_functions.py`.

 ## Recommendation score
 Imagine that a person wants to get recommendations for potential clubs — clubs they are not a member of but may wish to join.
 The social network calculates a recommendation score for each potential club.